AWS Route 53

 AWS Transfer Family

-• AWS Transfer Family is a secure transfer service that helps transfer files into and out of AWS storage services.
+• AWS Transfer Family is a fully managed file transfer service that enables secure transfer of files into and out of AWS storage services.

-• AWS Transfer Family supports transferring data from or to S3 and EFS.
+• AWS Transfer Family supports transferring data from or to Amazon S3 and Amazon EFS.

 • AWS Transfer Family supports transferring data over the following protocols: